 I’ve seen this comparison made online several times, but I don’t think it makes a lot of sense.

-The Dualtron Ultra costs literally double!
+The Dualtron Ultra 2 costs more than double!
 And the Kaabo Mantis Pro is not a cheap scooter to begin with, so comparing these two is kind of futile.

 The range of the Dualtron Ultra is probably its biggest advantage.
-With 75 mi / 120 km of range, it has almost twice as much range as the Mantis, and that’s where it justifies the price difference.
+With 87 mi / 140 km of range, it has more than twice the range of the Mantis, and that’s where it justifies the price difference.

 Kaabo Mantis Pro vs EMove Cruiser